mcortez1497/cortezbowl/src/posts/2015-09-16-Week-2-Power-Rankings.md

 collection: posts
 ---

 Who's trending up and who's trending down?
-Let's take a look...
+Let's check the Power Rankings this week and see who's crushing it!

 <table class="table table-bordered">
   <thead>